Skip to content

 Fall-back plan

-If you are an exercise ingénue, don’t feel that you ought to keep up with your fit friend even if she/he is the same age, or has a similar sedentary job.
+If you are an exercise ingénue, don’t feel that you ought to keep up with your fitter friend even if she/he is the same age, or has a similar sedentary job.
 Start small and listen to your body – not theirs.
 If you are going running together, agree on a route in advance so that if you fall by the wayside, your friend can swing by and pick you up on the way home – or you can meet him/her at an intersection further along the route.